yeha98555/ticket-haven-server/README.md

 - `yarn lint`：Run ESLint for syntax checking.
 - `yarn format`: Run Prettier to format code.
 - `yarn prepare`: Install Husky.
+- `yarn test`: Run Jest for automated tests.

 ## Tech Stack
 Technologies used in this project

-- Express: a popular web framework for Node.js, used for building scalable and robust web applications.
+- Express: A popular web framework for Node.js, used for building scalable and robust web applications.
-- Mongoose: an Object Data Modeling (ODM) library for MongoDB and Node.js.
+- Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
 - TypeScript: A strongly-typed JavaScript extension, making the development process more reliable and maintainable.
+- Jest: A JavaScript testing framework for building automated tests with a focus on simplicity and ease of use.
+- SuperTest: A library for testing HTTP servers in JavaScript, providing a high-level API for making HTTP requests to your app and making assertions about the response.
 - ESLint: A static analysis tool for maintaining code quality.
-- Prettier: an opinionated code formatter that automatically formats code to make it more consistent and easier to read.
+- Prettier: An opinionated code formatter that automatically formats code to make it more consistent and easier to read.
 - Husky: A tool for managing Git hooks.
-- Swagger: a set of open-source tools for designing, building, documenting, and consuming RESTful web services.
+- Swagger: A set of open-source tools for designing, building, documenting, and consuming RESTful web services.

 ## Project structure
 ```javascript